-A textured blazer, like the tweed one here, dresses up a button down and slacks without looking stuffy or uptight.
+A textured blazer, like the tweed one here, dresses up a button-down shirt and slacks without looking stuffy or uptight.
 A corduroy blazer accomplishes the same thing.

 Pair the blazer with a tie for a more formal environment, or lose the tie for a look that is relaxed but professional.

-A pristine white button down, grey or black slacks, and coordinating tie is a staple ensemble that works in nearly any office environment.
+A pristine button-down shirt, grey or black slacks, and coordinating tie is a staple ensemble that works in nearly any office environment.

 It's also an easy look to throw together.
 All you have to do is choose a tie, and you're ready to go.
 With the rest of the outfit so simple, you have some leeway to choose a patterned tie, which will stand as the centerpiece of the outfit.

 Because it's a simple look, though, it's important to make sure that each piece of your outfit is in good condition, and fits well.
-Make sure your button down is wrinkle-free (and clean!) and take the extra effort to ensure that your slacks are pressed and pleated.
+Make sure your button-down shirt is wrinkle-free (and clean!) and take the extra effort to ensure that your slacks are pressed and pleated.